 Elloise’s work experience included working as a Project Assistant, primarily on an organic food and gardening project, with Kiama Municipal Council.
 Her work there was directly related to her Honours thesis.

 She also undertook an international fieldtrip, where she learnt a lot about human geography topics within an international setting.
 “If this is available to you, taking on these challenges will only support you when you start your career,” she says.

-As for advice about how to search for a job after Uni, Elloise suggests using all the resources available to make sure your CV is “up to scratch”, by utilizing the help the UOW Careers Central, family and friends, and people in similar roles to the ones that you are interested in.
+As for advice about how to search for a job after Uni, Elloise suggests using all the resources available to make sure your CV is “up to scratch”, by utilizing the help the UOW Careers & Employability (formerly Careers Central), family and friends, and people in similar roles to the ones that you are interested in.